GITpaikuiL/GITpaikuiL/README.md

 <!---
 GITpaikuiL/GITpaikuiL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes. i am  first write the code about c my  english very poor to make a long story short not even take a look
 --->